All Things Stewart Springs

 New wine needs new containers.

-Is the rare healing nectar of Stewart Springs realm now to be watered down and blended for a packaged, wine-in-a-box approach, reflecting other regions' and mindsets' enlightenment and self-empowerment levels, just to accommodate the outfit's private-minded bureaucratic needs, conservative mindset and desire to use the place to pursue their exclusive gig?
+Is the rare healing nectar of Stewart Springs realm now to be watered down and blended for a packaged, wine-in-a-box approach, reflecting other regions' and mindsets' enlightenment and self-empowerment levels, just to accommodate the outfit's private-minded bureaucratic needs, conservative mindset and desire to privately use the place to pursue their own exclusive gig?

 Those who have cherished the special realm's fitfully free, bohemian minded, sometimes holy-stoned, culture for decades -- despite the last 'owner's' off-putting profit focus -- hold that the new absentee stewards' intent is NOT in any alignment with the Creator's loving universe.